t1m4/python_template/README.md

 # Python template

+Default python template for any project.
-## Default tools
+## Default tools and libraries
-- Linters and formatters(black, flake8, autoflake, mypy, isort).
+- Linters and formatters(black, mypy, isort, ruff).
 - Pytest and coverage libraries for testing.
-- Sphinx(WIP) - add for documendation.
+- Sphinx or mkdocs(WIP) - add for documendation.
+- Add pre-commit

+## Environment variables
+1. Environment variables for local start up in .env.example file.
+Create .env file from example.
+2. Environment variables for docker compose in docker-compose.yml file
+### List of envorinemt valiables
+- ENVIRONMENT - define environment for application

-## Running applications
+## Installing and Running application
 1. Using local shell
     1. Dependencies installation
         - Create shell using poetry